Configure an Okta sign-on policy

 Users will be prompted for MFA

-If users are required to use multifactor authentication, indicate when they're prompted to use it:
+If users are required to use MFA, indicate when they're prompted to use it:

-• At every sign in: Users are challenged for multifactor authentication every time they sign in to Okta.
+• At every sign in: Users are challenged for MFA every time they sign in to Okta.

-• When signing in with a new device cookie: Users are challenged for MFA when they attempt to sign in with a new device, or if the cookie has been removed from their existing device.
-If users select Do not challenge me on this device again on the Sign-In Widget and authentication is successful, MFA is remembered for the device cookie.
-As long as the device cookie is valid, users aren't prompted for MFA when they sign in.
+• When signing in with a new device cookie: Users are challenged for MFA when they sign in with a new device, or if the cookie is removed from their existing device.
+If users select Do not challenge me on this device again, users aren't prompted for MFA when they sign in (as long as the device cookie is valid).

-• After MFA lifetime expires for the device cookie: Users are challenged for multifactor authentication when they attempt to sign in after the MFA lifetime period has expired.
-If users select Do not challenge me on this device again for the next time on the Sign-In Widget and authentication is successful, MFA is remembered for the device cookie.
-As long as the device cookie is valid, users aren't prompted for MFA when they sign in.
+• After MFA lifetime expires for the device cookie: Users are challenged for MFA when they attempt to sign in after the MFA lifetime period has expired.
+If users select Do not challenge me on this device again for the next time, users aren't prompted for MFA when they sign in (as long as the device cookie is valid).

 • MFA lifetime: This option appears when you select After MFA lifetime expires for the device cookie.
 Type a numerical value in the field on the right, then select a value from the dropdown list (Days, Hours, Minutes).

-• Select "Don't prompt me again for MFA" by default: Select this option to not prompt users for multifactor authentication by default.
+• Select "Don't prompt me again for MFA" by default: Select this option to not prompt users for MFA.

 Session Lifetime